ice-lab/ice-scripts/README.md

 `ice-scripts` have everything you need to build a React app:

-* fully configurable via `ice.config.js`, allow your project to have it's configration
+* Fully configurable via `ice.config.js`, allow your project to have it's configuration
-* the plugin system provides rich feature and allow the community to build reusable solutions
+* The plugin system provides rich features and allow the community to build reusable solutions
-* out of the box support for ES6+, TypeScripts, Less, Sass, CSS Modules
+* Out of the box support for ES6+, TypeScripts, Less, Sass, CSS Modules
-* easy to modify built-in wepack configuration by webpack-chain
+* Easy to modify built-in webpack configuration by webpack-chain
-* delightful javaScript testing based on Jest
+* Delightful JavaScript testing based on Jest

 ## Getting Started